harvardnlp/BSO/data_prep/README.md

 This will create a directory MT/prep/, which will contain the original train, val, and test files, as well as files suffixed with '.wmixerprep'.
 These \*.wmixerprep files put unks in the same place as MIXER does internally, and these should be used for training.
 Final results should use the non-*.wmixerprep files.

+As above, preproc_pp.py can be used to form hdf5 tensors from the text data.
+No words should be replaced with UNK (since the preprocessing already did this), and no sentences should be discarded.